aardvarkpepper/NProject/README.md

 Naval Support shot requires UI.
 IC bombing too.

 How does the app know how to apply phases?
 It's programmed to do so.
 This must be reflected in a database - what subroutines are named, what subroutines run during which phase.
 However, that's future implementation; for now just hard-code.

+Re: get all unit_x_abilities:  Store in state?
+Probably a cost per request, compare to cost per amount of data requested.

+We need to have a data bible.
+Who controls it.
+This is - what is the data names?
+Infantry vs infantry (cap vs lowercase)